memob0x/scroll-padlock/README.md

 The `setScrollPadlockStyle` function accepts an options object which customizes its behavior.
 Here are the available options:

-- `element`: the DOM element that will be used to retrieve the values for the CSS variables.
+- `element`: the DOM element that will be used to retrieve the CSS variables values.
 - `selector`: the CSS selector string that identifies the target element.
 - `formatter`: a function that allows to customize the the CSS styles to be added.